gustavoasoares/inductiveprogramming/README.md

-# Inductive Programming benchmark
+# Welcome to the inductive programming benchmark
-Repository of benchmark for inductive programming techniques
+This repository contains useful benchmark and/or challenge problems to compare new and existing systems under prefereably equal conditions with each other.